 I always choose zero-VOC materials when available.
-You can find zero-VOC options for wallboards, insulation, siding, sheathing, flooring, paints, sealers, caulking, grout, thin set, tiles, beds, furniture, flashing, windows, roofing, and underlayments.
+You can find zero-VOC options for wallboards, insulation, siding, sheathing, flooring, paints, caulking, grout, thin set, tiles, beds, furniture, and windows.

 Did you find this post helpful?
 If so you can buy me a coffee to support the research behind this blog.
 Thank you!